delgada-ui/delgada/README.md

 [![NPM Minified Size](https://img.shields.io/bundlephobia/min/poppyhtml)](https://bundlephobia.com/package/poppyhtml@latest)
 [![License: MIT](https://img.shields.io/badge/license-MIT-brightgreen)](./LICENSE)

-_❗️ Warning: This is not production ready software and is currently in very active development. ❗️_
+_❗️ Warning: This is not production ready software and is in very active development. ❗️_

 A tiny compiler for writing vanilla HTML, CSS, and JavaScript with the ergonomics and composability of a modern frontend framework.